mspass-team/mspass/docs/source/user_manual/DataEditing.rst

 We implement this concept in MsPASS through a boolean `live` attribute that is a component of all MsPASS data objects (i.e. both atomic data TimeSeries and Seismogram as well as ensembles of same).
-Any MsPASS data object can be "killed" by callig it's `kill` method.
+Any MsPASS data object can be "killed" by calling it's `kill` method.
 Algorithms can and always should test the attribute `live` to verify the data object has data that can be viewed as valid.
 No algorithm should ever assume data marked dead (live set False) can be used for any further processing.